 Welcome!

-Welcome to the Attardo Lab in the Department of Entomology and Nematology at the University of California Davis!
-I am Geoff Attardo, the PI of the lab and a research scientist with a background in entomology, molecular biology and genetics.
-My work has centered around the reproductive biology of insect vectors of human disease.
+Welcome to the Attardo Lab in the Department of Entomology and Nematology at the University of California, Davis!
+I am a research scientist with a background in entomology, molecular biology, and genetics.
 The primary subjects of my work have been mosquitoes and tsetse flies.
-I've studied how female mosquitoes regulate gene expression in response to blood feeding.
-I also study the reproductive biology of tsetse flies, unique insects that lactate and give birth to live young!
-This work covers multiple areas of reproduction in tsetse including nutrition; analysis of genes associated with reproduction; the role symbiotic bacteria play in tsetse reproduction; and the interactions between insect vectors and the parasites they vector.
+My research has focused on the biology, physiology, biochemistry, and genetics of insect vectors of human disease.
+Our recent work has integrated the study of ecological interactions, physiological responses to environmental stress.
+I've studied how female mosquitoes regulate gene expression during blood feeding as well as the reproductive biology of tsetse flies, unique insects that lactate and give birth to live young!
+Our goal is to better understand these fascinating organisms so we can develop new ways to prevent disease equitably and sustain a healthy environment.

-Please find on this site information on the people associated with the lab and the projects we are currently working on.
-Also on the site is a collection of galleries containing representative samples of my insect photography, scientific illustrations, artwork and videos.
-I have also included a list of my scientific publications which link to their associated pages at the Pubmed database.
-Feel free to get in touch or come for a visit to the lab.
-The contact information for the lab is on the Contact link.
+This site contains information on the people associated with the lab and the projects we are currently working on.
+Also on the site is a collection of galleries containing representative samples of insect photography, scientific illustrations, artwork, and videos.
+I have also included a list of my scientific publications, each linked to its associated page in the PubMed database.
+Feel free to get in touch or come by the lab for a visit.
+The lab's contact information is available on the Contact link.

 Mission Statement: